 - Follow the terms of this Notice that are currently in effect.

-Uses and disclosures of health information not covered by this Notice or the laws that apply to the FH Affiliate will be made only with your authorization.
+Uses and disclosures of PHI not covered by this Notice or the laws that apply to Froedtert & MCW will be made only with your permission.

-In Certain Circumstances We May Use And Disclose PHI About You Without Your Written Consent
+In Certain Circumstances We May Use And Disclose PHI About You Without Your Written Permission.

-- For Payment: We will use and disclose your PHI to send bills and collect payment from you, your insurance company, or other payers, such as Medicare, for the care, treatment, and other related services you receive.
+- For Payment: We may use and disclose your PHI to send bills and collect payment from you, your insurance company, or other payers, such as Medicare, for the care, treatment, and other related services you receive.
 We may provide your name, address and insurance information to other health care providers related to your care.
 We may tell your health insurer about a treatment your doctor has recommended to obtain prior approval to determine whether your plan will cover the cost of the treatment.
-For billing information, contact the Patient Financial Services Department.
+For billing information, you may contact the Froedtert Health Patient Financial Services Department or the MCW Patient Financial Services Department.

 - Family Members and Friends: We may disclose PHI about you to a family member, relative, or another person identified by you who is involved in your health care or payment for your health care.
 If you are not present or are incapacitated or it is an emergency or disaster relief situation, we will use our professional judgment to determine whether disclosing limited PHI is in your best interest under the circumstances.

-- Fundraising Activities: We may use PHI, such as your name, address, phone number, the dates you received services, department of service information, treating physician, outcome information, and health insurance status to contact you to raise money for the Froedtert Health Affiliate.
-We may share this information with a foundation associated with the Froedtert Health Affiliate to work on its behalf.
+- Fundraising Activities: We may use information, such as your name, address, phone number, the dates you received services, department of service information, treating physician, outcome information, and health insurance status to contact you to raise money for Froedtert & MCW.
+We may share this information with a foundation associated with Froedtert & MCW.
 You have the right to opt out of receiving fundraising communications from us.

-- Future Communications: We may use your name, address, e-mail and phone number to contact you to provide you information about new programs or other services we offer, or the Froedtert Health Affiliate newsletters.
+- Future Communications: We may use your name, address, email and phone number to contact you to provide you information about new programs or other services we offer, or Froedtert & MCW newsletters.
 An example of this would be mailers to all patients regarding a walk or run for breast cancer.
 This same information may be used to develop new programs as part of promoting health.

 - Public Health and Government Functions: We will disclose your PHI in certain circumstances to: